Jewelry Preservation Techniques

 5. Avoiding Contact with Water

-It is better to remove your jewelry before doing any of such activities and temporarily store them in a dry and cool bag.
+It is better to remove jewelry before doing any of such activities and temporarily store them in a dry and cool bag.
 Or you can at least have jewelry racks in laundry and bathrooms.

-6. Avoiding Harsh Chemicals or Abrasive Clothing
+6. Avoiding Harsh Chemicals or Abrasive Cleaning

 Oxidative agents like chlorine or hydrogen peroxide are commonly used bleaching agents in households.
-They do not only destroy the jewelry’s metal but also loosen the stones.
+They do not only destroy jewelry’s metal but also loosen the gemstones.
 Other potential damages include jewelry turning black or losing its shine.
 That’s why it becomes very necessary to avoid these chemicals at all costs.

-7. Removing Jewelry before Sleeping
+7. Removing Jewelry before Sleep

+These bowls are inexpensive and can be bought on Amazon for as low as $20.
 They might cost a few dollars but will surely safe a lot more in terms of jeweler charges.

 8. Avoiding Cosmetic Items

-Best way to avoid this thing is to wear your jewelry after about 10 minutes of applying these cosmetic items.
+Best way to avoid this thing is to wear jewelry after about 10 minutes of applying these cosmetic items.
 In this way, the chance of skin coloring is minimum.

 Conclusion